 Hence, eCommerce businesses should take advantage of Easter in the new normal to maximize revenue.

 Have a further read about the importance of Easter in Ecommerce.

 How Big eCommerce Stores Do Easter Marketing To Boost Sales

 Now, let's have a look at how top e-stores have been doing to boost sales during this occasion.

 The giant supplier for children’s apparel, Carter's, is early in the holiday race this year with a brand new collection for Easter.
 To enhance the competitive edge, they add a special discount of up to 50% to their Easter-inspired collection.

 According to NRF, sales and promotion inspire around 31% of Easter shopping, while exclusive and seasonal products make 21% of e-shoppers purchase an item.
 Carter's has done an excellent job when combining these two shopping reasons to increase their holiday sales.

 Time sensitivity can help Old Navy, and you too

-Going further than just some Easter edition products, Old Navy makes a newsletter with Easter theme.
-More importantly, the email creates a sense of urgency with the percent OFF decreasing day by day.
+Going further than just some Easter inspired products, Old Navy makes a newsletter with an Easter theme.
+More importantly, the email creates a sense of urgency with the percent off decreasing day by day.